-Always use a corner or backstop where possible.
-Calves positioned into a corner do not require a strong head lock therefore are much more relaxed.
+Calves positioned into a corner do not require a strong head lock therefore are more relaxed.

 A low head position e.g. held at the knees, is dangerous as the liquid cannot flow down to the stomach.
 The fluid will flow back toward the airway entrance and flow into the airway.

-When inserting the tube a natural, comfortable position is best for the calf.
-Do not turn the nose up as this makes it harder for the calf to swallow and creates a more direct line toward the delicate airway area.
+When inserting the tube a comfortable position is best for the calf.
+Do not force the nose up as this makes it more difficult for the calf to swallow and risks damaging the delicate throat area.

 Simplify the process by placing the bottle on the ground or a nearby ledge rather than holding all in one hand.

 Resistance most likely means you have encountered the airway entrance as the structures protrude out into the throat area.
 Do not push through, use gentle hands and realign so the tube passes smoothly into the oesophagus.

-Use your judgement as to which position is most comfortable and safe for your calf.
+Use your judgement as to which position is most safe for your calf.
 A sitting calf must be sitting up and not lying flat.
 Standing allows easier handling for more energetic calves.

 Another safe position is to sit the calf on its rear, similar to tipping a sheep to trim its hooves.

 You can double check tube location by looking for tube movement in the oesophagus in the left jugular groove.

 Hold the calf securely but not with so much force the calf is stressed.
 The hand holding the mouthpiece should also hold the calf, this way if the calf moves, your hand and the tube will move with it and not be misplaced.
 Maintain some slack in the tube to avoid the tube being pulled out of position.

 Do not remove the tube too quickly.
 Remove gently after all liquid has passed down.

 Easy mistake!
 Clip on the handle end, not the mouth end, to keep your tuber handy and hygienic.